 A: I don’t think Rhonda will be of much help on this one.

 The term “jerry-rigged” has already made it into both The American Heritage Dictionary of the English Language (4th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.) – without any warning labels.

-American Heritage says “jerry-rig” is an alteration of “jury-rig” influenced by “jerry-build.”
-Merriam-Webster’s says “jerry-rigged” is probably a blend of “jury-rigged” and “jerry-built.”
-Thus, language changes, for better or worse.
+American Heritage says the verb “jerry-rig” is an alteration of “jury-rig” influenced by “jerry-build.”
+Merriam-Webster’s says the participial adjective “jerry-rigged” is probably a blend of “jury-rigged” and “jerry-built.”
+Thus language changes.

 In fact, this “new” jury-rigged (or jerry-built) phrase isn’t all that new.
 It’s been with us for nearly half a century, according to Merriam-Webster’s, and means built in a crude or improvised manner.

 Of the three expressions, “jury-rigged” is by far the oldest, with roots going back to the early 17th century, when a “jury-mast” was a temporary mast put up to replace one that was broken or carried away, according to the Oxford English Dictionary.

 The earliest published reference in the OED for “jury-rigged” is in a 1788 travel book: “The ships to be jury rigged: that is, to have smaller masts, yards, and rigging, than would be required for actual service.”
 (Merriam-Webster’s has an earlier example from 1782 on its website.)

 The writer used the expression as a passive verb.
 To “jury-rig” now means to improvise or do something in a makeshift way.